Social Media Statistics 2026: 50 Key Numbers With Sources

 This is not that list.

-Every stat below comes from the latest data going into 2026 — DataReportal’s Digital 2026 report, Sprout Social’s Q2 2025 survey, Ahrefs, Similarweb, HubSpot, WARC, and Reuters.
+Every stat below comes from the latest data going into 2026: DataReportal’s Digital 2026 report, Pew Research Center, eMarketer, Ahrefs, Similarweb, HubSpot, WARC, and Reuters.
 Every number is sourced.
 Every number is current.

-Fair warning, though: most of these sources sell social media or marketing tools.
-DataReportal, Sprout Social, HubSpot, Similarweb — they all benefit when social media looks massive, measurable, and worth your money.
+Fair warning, though: most of these sources sell research, media, or marketing tools.
+DataReportal, eMarketer, HubSpot, Similarweb.
+They all benefit when social media looks massive, measurable, and worth your money.
 I’m using their numbers because they’re the best data available and nobody else is tracking this stuff at scale.
+The one exception is Pew Research Center, a nonprofit with nothing to sell you, which makes it a useful sanity check on everyone else.
 The directional trends are almost certainly right.
 The exact percentages?
 Hold them loosely.
 Nobody’s publishing a report that says “social media isn’t that important, don’t buy our software.”

 Social media reach and growth